mlange-42/modo/docs/content/guide/scripts.md

 ---
-title: Bash commands
+title: Bash scripts
 type: docs
-summary: Configure bash commands to before and after processing.
+summary: Configure bash scripts to run before and after processing.
 weight: 7
 ---

-Modo🧯 can be configured to automatically run bash commands before and/or after processing.
+Modo🧯 can be configured to automatically run bash scripts before and/or after processing.

 This feature can be used to run all necessary steps with a single `modo build` or `modo test` command.
 Particularly, `mojo doc` can be executed before processing, and `mojo test` after extracting [doc-tests](../doctests).

 ## Configuration

-The `modo.yaml` [config file](../config) provides the following fields for bash commands:
+The `modo.yaml` [config file](../config) provides the following fields for bash scripts:

 - `pre-run`: runs before `build` as well as `test`.
 - `pre-build`: runs before `build`.